The answer: lift your MAFL

 The modern brand manager needs to be able to track sales, while campaigns are live, and know how to leverage real-time data to predict future performance i.e. sales, to inform future brand marketing activity.

-In conclusion, yes software is eating the world, so get on board or get left out.
+Yes software is eating the world, so get on board to defend your marketing budget

 This will give confidence to the CFO that marketing budgets are what they need to be.
 As a result, finance teams will be confident that Marketing is contributing to growth.